Bruce Castle (rugby league)

 Bruce Eric Castle is a New Zealand rugby league footballer who represented New Zealand.

 Playing career

 Castle played for the Ellerslie Eagles.
-In 1966 he won the Rothville Trophy as the Auckland Rugby League competition player of the year.

 He also represented Auckland and was part of victories over Australia in 1961 and Great Britain in 1962.

-Castle played two test matches for the New Zealand national rugby league team, including one as captain.
+He played two test matches for the New Zealand national rugby league team, including one as captain.

 Coaching career

 Castle was the player-coach for Turvey Park in Wagga Wagga before coaching the Mangere East Hawks in the Auckland Rugby League competition.

 Later years

 Castle was a selector for the New Zealand national rugby league team between 1999 and 2001.

 Personal life

-His wife, Marlene Castle, is a four-times New Zealand Commonwealth Games lawn bowls representative.

-His daughter, Raelene Castle, is a sports administrator who served as the Chief Executive Officer of Netball New Zealand and the Canterbury-Bankstown Bulldogs before becoming CEO of Rugby Australia in December 2017.
+Castle's wife Marlene is a four-time New Zealand Commonwealth Games lawn bowling representative.
+Their daughter Raelene is a sports administrator, formerly a chief executive officer of Netball New Zealand and the Canterbury-Bankstown Bulldogs then of Rugby Australia since December 2017.